Ignatij3/Ignatij3/README.md

 <div><img src="headings/cmake.svg" style="height: 150px" alt="can't-load-svg" /></div>

-<p align="justify">When I have been creating desktop program with help of Qt framework, I used CMake to correctly and effortlessly compile the source code.
+<p align="justify">When I have been creating desktop program with Qt framework, I used CMake to correctly and effortlessly compile the source code.
 Thanks to that - I'm quite familiar with it, although, not a very proficient user.
 Also, since I hadn't used it in a while, I will need some time to get a grip of it and to start using it again.
-Originally, I was introduced to CMake when dad recommended that I use it, instead of QMake (an alternative for Qt framework).
-Even though I used it mainly in context of compiling programs using Qt, I still obtained plenty general knowledge about it.</p>
+Originally, I was introduced to CMake when dad recommended that I use it instead of QMake (an alternative for Qt framework).
+Even though I used it mainly in context of compiling programs using Qt, I still obtained plenty of general knowledge about it.</p>

 <div><img src="headings/linux.svg" style="height: 150px" alt="can't-load-svg" /></div>

-<p align="justify">Since my dad is a programmer as well, I had Linux installed on my PC for as long as I can remember having PC.
-And even though I have been using Linux (Ubuntu, specifically) since my early childhood Vdays, I've been using it more as a general user, not making a big use of it's command-line tools, apart from irregularly occuring need to either fix something or some other cases.
+<p align="justify">Since my dad is a programmer as well, I had Linux installed on my PC for as long as I can remember having it.
+And even though I have been using Linux (Ubuntu, specifically) since my early childhood days, I've been using it more as a general user, not making a big use of it's command-line tools, apart from irregularly occuring need to either fix something or some other cases.
 As of now, I'm at a beginner level and plan to advance at work in learning deeply Linux-based operating systems.</p>

 <div><img src="headings/qt.svg" style="height: 150px" alt="can't-load-svg" /></div>

-<p align="justify">For such a framework, I've worked too little and in a narrow spectrum of it's abilities to say that I know it well, but what I can say - is that I'm a bit familiar with it's graphical interface development module.
+<p align="justify">For such a framework, I've worked too little and in a narrow spectrum of it's abilities to say that I know it well, but what I can say - is that I'm somewhat familiar with it's graphical interface development module.
 Qt is an enormous framework which is used to create desktop programs, I personally used it once to create a program with moving colliding squares, for fun, so I have just a tiny bit of experience with it.</p>

 <div><img src="headings/html.svg" style="height: 150px" alt="can't-load-svg" /></div>